AlaaSaadAbdo/battoota/boards/40keys/Zazu/readme.md

 9. 1 x WaveShare's 1.47 inch LCD.
 10. Scroll ring encoder (PER561-P115-N0015)
 11. 3 x 2.5mm Ceramic Balls for the trackball mount.
+12. 4 2mmx1mm magnets for the screen cover or use the friction fit cover